clandeboye_160908_146_1024

 Joseph Marovitch - WestmountMag.ca

 Joseph Marovitch has worked in the service industry for over 30 years.
-His first career was working with families from Westmount and surrounding areas, hosting children between the ages of 6 to 16 as the owner and director of Camp Maromac, a sports and arts sleep away summer camp established in 1968.
-Using the same strengths caring for the families, such as reliability, integrity, honesty and a deep sense of protecting the interests of those he is responsible for, Joseph applies this to his present real estate broker career.
-Should you have questions please feel free to contact Joseph Marovitch at 514 825-8771, or josephmarovitch@gmail.com
+His first career involved working with families from Westmount and surrounding areas, hosting children aged 6 to 16 as the owner and director of Camp Maromac, a sports and arts sleep-away summer camp established in 1968.
+By applying his strengths in caring for families —such as reliability, integrity, honesty, and a deep sense of protecting the interests of those he is responsible for —Joseph brings these qualities to his current role as a real estate broker.
+Should you have questions, please feel free to contact Joseph Marovitch at 514 825-8771, or josephmarovitch@gmail.com

 There are no comments